Cup with Saucer and Portrait of Frederick the Great KPM 1870

 Description

-A cup with a saucer bearing the portrait of Frederick the Great in a ceremonial uniform adorned with orders and a sculpted handle shaped as the Archangel Michael.
+A cup with a saucer featuring a portrait of Frederick the Great in a parade uniform with orders and a figurative handle shaped like Archangel Michael.
 The cup was painted at the KPM manufactory in 1870.
-Apparently, the set was created as a gift for noble aristocrats.
-The cup is decorated with relief-molded Greek mythological scenes depicting two labors of Hercules: 'Hercules and the Nemean Lion' and 'Hercules and the Cretan Bull'.
-The sculpted handle features the Archangel Michael holding a shield.
-The cup is richly gilded, with chiseling and a gold pearl design at the base.
+Apparently, the pair was made as a gift for noble aristocrats.
+The cup is decorated with relief-molded Greek mythological scenes illustrating two labors of Hercules: 'Hercules and the Nemean Lion' and 'Hercules and the Cretan Bull.'
+The handle of the cup features Archangel Michael holding a shield.
+Rich gilding, chasing, and golden pearls decorate the lower part of the base.

 Lot No. 5576